 I know this because just 5 months after resigning, I was hospitalized for the first time in almost 20 years.
 I ended up spending a lot on hospital bills, something that I could have avoided had I been with Philhealth still.

 Better yet, get a health insurance from popular HMOs (Health Maintenance Organizations) for as low as P18,000 a year.
 “Several HMOs in the country have affordable packages designed for self-employed individuals,” says finance expert and a good friend, Fitz Villafuerte.
 “And the best thing about these medical coverage is that you can use it ON TOP of the benefits you get from PhilHealth!”

 Also, consider purchasing travel insurance every time you travel.
 Don’t think it’s a waste of money.
 If you don’t get to use it, great.
 If time comes that you need it, you’ll be thankful you have it.

-I’m a registered sole proprietor now.
+I’m registered now.
 And I swear, it just made my life much easier.